CJDS Policy Briefs

 Highlight: Policy responses to the direct and indirect loss of assets due to shocks must consider the role of gender, since the experience of shocks, the ownership (and loss) of assets, and coping strategies all differ for men and women.

 Citation: Doss, C., Oduro, A.D., Deere, C.D., Swaminathan, H., Baah-Boateng, W., and J.Y., Suchitra.
 2020.
 “Who Pays the Price?
 Economic Shocks and Gendered Asset Loss in Ecuador, Ghana and Karnataka, India."
 CJDS Policy Brief Series.
 No 3.
-Canadian Association for the Study of International Development, Ottawa, Canada.
+Canadian Journal of Development Studies, Canada.

 Link to original CJDS article: https://doi.org/10.1080/02255189.2017.1316244